 Update: there is a restriction here for users using a browser to access StoreFront.
 The ClientName that is used as input for this case will be the StoreFront generated one (WR_xxxxx).The reason for this is that the browser cannot provide the client machine name to the StoreFront service.
 Without the customisation in place, the client name that winds up in the session is controlled by the overrideICAClientName setting – if set, the client name will be the SF generated one (it’s passed back to the client in the ICA launch params).
 If this setting is false, SF doesn’t pass anything to the client and the client will pass the computer name as part of native ICA negotiation.
 For the customisation to work, the override setting must be on (so that the new client name is passed back to the client).
 Thus when above I suggested using $N would yield the same result as before, I should have made it clear that it would be the same as before… with overrideClientName set!
 Apologies if that has caused any confusion.
 Native Receivers supply their client name to StoreFront as part of the launch params and do not suffer the same restriction.

 Please note that this customisation comes without warranty and is not officially supported.
-I have tested it with StoreFront 2.6 and 3.0 releases.
+It was originally tested with StoreFront 2.6 and 3.0 releases.
 Customers have successfully used it on all 3.x releases (i.e. to current 3.9 release with the expectation it should continue to be functional on further 3.X releases).

 MD5 hash of the zip is 98eb1130b5844123088f0ac58f08e92b.